Want to Win the Pillsbury Bake-Off Contest? Here's What You Need to Know

 The very first prize winner was Theodora Smafield, who submitted her recipe for No-Knead Water-Rising Twists in 1946.
 Theodora took home $50,000 for her win.

-You might not realize it, but the Pillsbury Bake-Off Contest has probably had an effect on you, even if you've never entered.
+You might not realize it, but the Pillsbury Bake-Off Contest has probably impacted you, even if you've never entered.
 For example, if you have a Bundt pan in your kitchen or you've enjoyed any of the popular cakes that use them, you can thank the iconic contest.

 How the Pillsbury Bake-Off Works

-The Bake-Off was originally held every year but recently, entries have been accepted bi-annually.
+The Bake-Off was originally held every year but recently, entries have been accepted bi-annually or even more irregularly.
 This gives the judges time to narrow down the entries and to select the best recipes.
 The winners are announced in the years when no entries are submitted.

 From 1996 through 2014, the grand prize in the Pillsbury Bake-Off was a million dollars in cash.
 In 2017, the Bake-Off Contest returned after a three-year hiatus with a grand prize of only $50,000.